Content Quality in 2026: Everything You Need to Know for SEO

 In March of 2024, Google released a core update and a spam update that caused ripples in the SEO community.
 Many practitioners were blindsided by this unannounced set of updates, especially because they’ve introduced new content evaluation standards.

 The most important aspect to understand here is the fight against unhelpful content.
-The March core update integrated what’s known as the “Helpful Content System” (HCU) into the algorithm, redefining aspects of content that are seen as helpful or unhelpful.
+The March core update integrated what's known as the “Helpful Content System” (HCU) into the algorithm, redefining aspects of content that are seen as helpful or unhelpful.
+The tricky part is that “helpful” is not a tiny checklist.
+It depends on context, search intent, usefulness, trust, depth, and whether the page gives readers what they came for.

 Low quality pages are “pages that do not achieve their purpose well because they lack an important dimension or have a problematic aspect.”